DON STREET AND HURRICANES

 In the light of the above, the contention that hurricanes are becoming more destructive is dubious.

-As a result of Hugo, he wrote in all four of his guides Reflections on Hugo 1989.
-This was followed thru the next five years by fifteen articles in Caribbean Compass, and various yachting magazines on wind forces, pressure per sq ft goes up with the SQUARE of the velocity, hurricane tracks south of 19 n are easily plotted, go south get out of the path of the hurricane, advise on correct storage ashore, plenty of stands, well tied together , boats tied down to dead men.
+As a result of Hugo, he wrote in 1990 in all four of his guides Reflections on Hugo.
+This was followed thru the next five years by fifteen articles in Caribbean Compass, and various yachting magazines in US and UK on wind forces, pressure per sq ft goes up with the SQUARE of the velocity, hurricane tracks south of 19 n are easily plotted, go south get out of the path of the hurricane, advise on correct storage ashore, plenty of stands, well tied together , boats tied down to dead men.
 Street has continually pointing out that there are NO hurricane holes in the eastern Caribbean

 However the present generation of sailors were not in the Caribbean in the early 90’s nor were the managers of the yacht storage facilities.
 The result in 2017 massive destruction of yachts stored ashore, two exceptions, Marina Puerto del rey and Bobby’s yacht storage St Martin.
 In both cases boats were properly stored with mast out.
 Result minimal damage.